Will your second labour be a re-run of your first? Or is there no link between the two? Here we find out what you can expect second time around.

 Coxon K. (2014) Birthplace and you.
 Available from: https://www.nhs.uk/Conditions/pregnancy-and-baby/Documents/Birth_place_decision_support_Generic_2_.pdf [Accessed 1st January 2019]

-NCCWCH.
-(2014) Intrapartum care: care of healthy women and their babies during childbirth.
-National Collaborating Centre for Women's and Children's Health.
-Available from: https://www.nice.org.uk/guidance/cg190 [Accessed 1st January 2019]
+NICE.
+(2014) Intrapartum care: care of healthy women and their babies during childbirth [CG190].
+Information for the public: what happens during labour?
+Available from: https://www.nice.org.uk/guidance/cg190/ifp/chapter/what-happens-during-labour [Accessed 1st January 2019]

 NPEU.
 (2017) Birthplace in England Research Programme.
 Available from: https://www.npeu.ox.ac.uk/birthplace [Accessed 1st January 2019]

 RCOG.
 (2016) Birth options after previous caesarean section.
 Available from: https://www.rcog.org.uk/globalassets/documents/patients/patient-information-leaflets/pregnancy/pi-birth-options-after-previous-caesarean-section.pdf [Accessed 1st January 2019]

 Rcpsych.
 (2018) Post traumatic stress disorder.
 Available from: https://www.rcpsych.ac.uk/mental-health/problems-disorders/post-traumatic-stress-disorder [Accessed 1st January 2019]